Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Results

 \subsection{Band structure}

 We start by analyzing the electronic properties of Te obtained by using Kohn-Sham DFT, as detailed in Sec. \ref{sec_DFT_details}.
 Fig. \ref{Fig.band_structure} shows the band structure.
 The band gap is located at the $H$ high symmetry point in the Brillouin zone.
 In our calculations, its value, $\sim 80$ meV, is underestimated compared to the experimental value, 323 meV\cite{an.er.42}.
 This is a consequence of the well known ``band gap problem'' \cite{pe.le.83,sh.sc.83} of Kohn-Sham DFT and of the use of the PBE GGA functional.
-Recently, more accurate calculations were performed by means of DFT with the hybrid functional HSE06 \cite{ts.pu.17} and of the GW method \cite{sv.cr.10,hi.mo.15}, obtaining quite accurate band gap predictions.
+Recently, more accurate calculations were performed by means of the GW method \cite{sv.cr.10,hi.mo.15} and DFT with the hybrid functional HSE06 \cite{ts.pu.17}, obtaining quite accurate band gap predictions.
 However, the application of these approaches is not yet practically feasible in quantum transport, and, therefore, we need to rely on the GGA.
-Anyhow, we note that the size of the band gap is irrelevant for the results that follow since we are only interested in p-doped systems.\\
+In any case, the size of the band gap is practically irrelevant for the results that follow since we are only interested in p-doped systems.\\

 When comparing our band structure with those obtained by using HSE06 or GW, we find that all the key features of the Te valence band are well reproduced.
 In particular, we recognize the characteristic ``camel-back'' shape of the upper valence band with a local maximum along the $H$-$K$ line (see Fig. \ref{Fig.band_structure}-c).
 Furthermore, we observe the two upper branches of the valence band, which are separated by 160 meV (Fig. \ref{Fig.band_structure}-b), in fair agreement with the HSE06 calculations of Ref. [\onlinecite{ts.pu.17}].
 A few tenths of meV below the band edge around $H$, the spin texture (not shown) is radial in the $k_x$-$k_z$ plane with spins pointing inward (outward) in right (left)-handed Te thus resembling a magnetic monopole in reciprocal space, like in the reports of Refs. [\onlinecite{ga.go.20, sa.hi.20}].
-This is a signature of a prototypical Weyl SOC and leads to the unconventional CISP \cite{Calavalle2022,Roy2022}.
+This is a signature of a prototypical Weyl SOC and leads to the unconventional nature of CISP in this material, as recently discussed in Refs. \onlinecite{Calavalle2022,Roy2022}.